-The GCC meeting began with a welcome from Professor Yousif A Asiri, Vice Rector of Planning and Development, Professor of Clinical Pharmacy of King Saud University.
-This was followed by an introduction by Assistant Professor Abdulaziz Alhossan, Vice Chairman of Saudi Pharmaceutical Society, and then a series of presentations given by expert speakers .
+The GCC meeting began with a welcome from Professor Yousif A Asiri, Vice Rector of Planning and Development and Professor of Clinical Pharmacy at King Saud University (KSU), Saudi Arabia.
+This was followed by an introduction by Abdulaziz Alhossan, Assistant Professor at KSU, and then a series of presentations given by expert speakers .

 The false myths of biosimilars

-Clinical Pharmacologist and Associate Professor Gianluca Trifirò, of the University of Messina, Italy gave a presentation in which he discussed and dispelled various ‘false myths’ surrounding biosimilar products.
+Clinical Pharmacologist and Professor Gianluca Trifirò, of the University of Messina, Italy gave a presentation during which he discussed and dispelled various ‘false myths’ surrounding biosimilar products.
 These were outlined as follows:

 – Biosimilars are not identical but only similar to the reference product, thus they should be considered as different drugs